 - Combination of strength, cardiovascular, balance, and flexibility training

 - Comfortable workout environment

-Appointments can be made with Nikki by calling the Rehabilitation Department at (712) 542-8224.
+Personal Training appointments can be made with Rachel Cline by calling the Rehabilitation Department at (712) 542-8224.

 Peggy Marriott, PT

 Peggy Marriott, PT, received her B.S. in Biology/Psychology from Northwest Missouri State University.
 She received a Masters of Physical Therapy and a Doctorate of Physical Therapy from the University of Nebraska Medical Center.
 She is certified to make sole support orthotics and is an Arthritis Foundation Aquatic Class Instructor.
 Peggy is also certified in hippotherapy (the use of horses in Physical Therapy), has advanced training in Myofascial Release, and has experience with pediatrics, stroke, aquatics, sports, geriatrics, and patients in the inpatient, outpatient, nursing home and home health setting.

 Kevin Ketter, PT

 Kevin Ketter, PT, received his Bachelor of Science in Physical Therapy from Kansas University.

 Jill Smolczyk, PT, received her B.S. in Psychology from the University of South Dakota.
 She received a Doctorate of Physical Therapy from the University of Nebraska Medical Center.